GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Sniper
 - takes cover at long range while attempting to eliminate targets and sets up decoy lenses that can be confused for her real position
+- retreats if a player gets too close to her
 - deploys a taser drone that seeks out hostiles and stuns them, granting her a clear shot
 - destroying her lens pouch prevents her from deploying the countermeasures
 - destroying the drone on her back prevents it from being deployed